godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 A few user-controlled parameters are available to better tweak the technique:

-- **Max Steps:** Determines the length of the reflection.
+- **Max Steps:** Determines the maximum length of the reflection.
 The bigger this number, the more costly it is to compute.
 - **Fade In:** Allows adjusting the fade-in curve, which is useful to make the contact area softer.